tle06/terraform-provider-netbox/docs/data-sources/netbox_ipam_available_prefixes.md

 # netbox_ipam_available_prefixes Data Source

-Use this data source to get available prefixes.
+Use this data source to get available child prefixes within a parent.

 ## Example Usage